wgergely/GWBrowser/README.md

 ![alt text](https://img.shields.io/badge/Python-2.7-lightgrey.svg "Python 2.7") ![alt text](https://img.shields.io/badge/Qt-5.6%2B-lightgrey.svg "Qt 5.6+") ![alt text](https://img.shields.io/badge/platform-windows%20%7C%20osx-lightgray.svg "Windows & Mac OS X")

 ![alt text](./bookmarks/rsc/docs/tabs.gif "Content is categorised into Bookmarks, assets and files")

+#### Bookmarks provides an overview of your shots, the files inside them and any custom notes, thumbnails and descriptions you or your team added.
+You can use Bookmarks to [create new jobs](##getting-started), add assets to them, or [browse existing content](##content-structure).

 ## Features